 Make sure you have any materials or equipment you need for each exam, such as calculators or rulers.
-Your school or college will let you know what you can and can’t bring with you.
+Check with your school or college what you can and can’t bring with you.

-Don’t rush, try to stay focused and remain calm.
-Taking some deep breaths can help steady your nerves.
+Once you’re in the exam hall, try and remain calm.
+Take deep breaths to help steady your nerves.

-Read the exam instructions carefully, taking particular note of how many questions you are required to answer.
-The format may have changed from previous years so don’t assume it will be the same as past papers you may have seen – make sure you are following the instructions on the paper in front of you.
+Read the exam instructions carefully and note how many questions you need to answer.
+The format may have changed from previous years so don’t assume it will be the same as any past papers you’ve seen – make sure you are following the instructions on the paper in front of you.

-Don’t dwell on a question you are struggling to answer.
+Don’t waste time dwelling on a question you are struggling to answer.
 Instead, focus on answering (and getting marks for) something else – you can always come back to blank areas later in the exam.

-Finally, try and allow some time at the end to review what you’ve written and correct any mistakes.
+Finally, try and allow some time towards the end of your exam to review what you’ve written and correct any mistakes.

 More on surviving exam season